 Breakfast: Overnight oats – porridge oats layered with lots of frozen berries and plain quark.

-Dinner: BBQ pulled pork with cabbage and green beans, or home-made kebab with a wholemeal pitta bread, Slimming World chips (baked in the oven in low-calorie cooking spray) and salad.
+Dinner: Barbecue pulled pork with cabbage and green beans, or home-made kebab with a wholemeal pitta bread, Slimming World chips and salad.

-Snacks: Fruit, Hi-fi bars, popcorn, a small chocolate bar or a Twister ice lolly.
+Snacks: Fruit, Hi-fi bars, popcorn, a fun-size chocolate bar or a Wall’s Twister Mini ice-cream lolly (2 Syns).